swcarpentry/shell-novice/_episodes/02-filedir.md

 A command can be called with more than one option and more than one argument, but a command doesn't always require an argument or an option.

-Note that options are also called **switches** or **flags**, especially for options that take no argument; this lesson uses the word **option** throughout, but don't be surprised if you hear one or the other used instead.
+You might sometimes see options being referred to as **switches** or **flags**, especially for options that take no argument.
+In this lesson we will stick with using the term option.

 Each part is separated by spaces: if you omit the space between `ls` and `-F` the shell will look for a command called `ls-F`, which